Experience the Vibrant 47th Oedo-Kakki Parade through photos

 Until I attended this event, I never realized how popular marching bands were in Japan.
 I had never seen so many in one place.
 The majority were women’s groups, but the men were well represented.
 I even saw one bunch in kilts and bearskin hats!

-I’m not sure how big the crowd was.
+I’m not sure how big the 47th Oedo-Kakki Parade crowd was.
 But it was big, in some places four or five people deep.
-The 47th Oedo-Kakki Parade made for a most entertaining day!
+It was a most entertaining day!
 Please enjoy the pictures.